tokejepsen/conda-git-deployment/README.md

-export | Exports the environment. | ```startup --export --environment https://raw.githubusercontent.com/tokejepsen/conda-git-example/master/environment.yml``` export-without-commit | Exports the environment, without commit ids. | ```startup --export-without-commit --environment https://raw.githubusercontent.com/tokejepsen/conda-git-example/master/environment.yml``` suppress-environment-update | If there are changes to the environment, this flag will suppress the environment update. | ```startup --suppress-environment-update --environment https://raw.githubusercontent.com/tokejepsen/conda-git-example/master/environment.yml```
+export | Exports the environment. | ```startup --export --environment https://raw.githubusercontent.com/tokejepsen/conda-git-example/master/environment.yml``` export-without-commit | Exports the environment, without commit ids. | ```startup --export-without-commit --environment https://raw.githubusercontent.com/tokejepsen/conda-git-example/master/environment.yml``` suppress-environment-update | If there are changes to the environment, this flag will suppress the environment update. | ```startup --suppress-environment-update --environment https://raw.githubusercontent.com/tokejepsen/conda-git-example/master/environment.yml``` repository-install | The installation of Conda will be inside of the conda-git-deployment repository | ```startup --repository-install```

 ## Utilities